 Xiaomi 13 Pro review: Outlook

 Xiaomi continues to be bold with the Xiaomi 13 Pro, attempting to eat Samsung's lunch with a similarly specced phone.
-From my time with the phone, the good news is that the Xiaomi 13 Pro is once more worthy of standing among the best Android phones from top brands like Samsung, Google and even Apple.
+From my time with the phone, the good news is that the Xiaomi 13 Pro is once more worthy of standing among the best Android phones from top brands like Samsung, Google and even Apple, even if Xiaomi's now comfortable charging you the same as or more than its competitors for its flagship phone.

 You'll be the right user for the Xiaomi 13 Pro if you prioritize battery charging speed and longevity, a highly customizable and effective camera package and a premium build quality.
 Unfortunately, it'll be more trouble than it's worth trying to get one in the U.S..
 The Galaxy S23 Ultra is a better choice if you want some extra performance, particularly for gaming and other GPU-heavy apps, but for most users who can buy one, the Xiaomi 13 Pro has all the power you need.

 We’re also testing out the regular Xiaomi 13, which shares several of the 13 Pro’s best features, but aims for the lower end of the flagship phone market.
-We’ll have a review of this up soon, too.
+Take a look at our review if you're interested in what we made of it.